ahnpj/security-operations-workflows/siem-detections-and-log-analysis/splunk-log-parsing-and-field-extraction/workflow-execution.md

-# Workflow Execution — Log Parsing, Event Normalization, and Field Extraction for Detection Queries Using Splunk
+# Log Parsing, Event Normalization, and Field Extraction for Detection Queries Using Splunk

 ---